FIWARE/tutorials.Historic-Context-NIFI/README.md

 of the subscription

 If the criteria of the subscription have been met, `timesSent` should be greater than `0`.
-A zero value would indicate that the `subject` of the subscription is incorrect or the subscription has created with the wrong `fiware-service-path` or `fiware-service` header
+A zero value would indicate that the `subject` of the subscription is incorrect, or the subscription has created with the wrong `fiware-service-path` or `fiware-service` header

 The `lastNotification` should be a recent timestamp - if this is not the case, then the devices are not regularly